bitlogik/OpenPGPpy/README.md

 `OpenPGPcard.display_features()`
 Prints the General Feature Management attributes.
-Internally used by get_features when debug is active.
+Internally used by get_features for debug output.

 `OpenPGPcard.get_historical_bytes()`
 Raw read of the Historical Bytes (data object "5F52").